angular/angular/aio/content/tutorial/toh-pt6.md

 The `in-memory-data.service.ts` file will take over the function of `mock-heroes.ts`.
 However, don't delete `mock-heroes.ts` yet, as you still need it for a few more steps of this tutorial.

-When the server is ready, you'll detach the In-memory Web API, and the app's requests will go through to the server.
+When the server is ready, you'll detach the In-memory Web API, and the application's requests will go through to the server.

 {@a import-heroes}